-Always try and pack as little as possible as you will regret carrying to heavy a bag/backpack, especially if you are going to have to walk some place.
+Always try and pack as little as possible as you will regret carrying a heavy bag/backpack, especially if you are going to have to walk some distances.
 Don't be tempted to bring too many clothes, I guarantee that half of them you won't wear.

 What you pack all depends on whether you are going on a two week holiday, long journey spanning across several countries, the time of year you are travelling and how you are travelling.

 If you are going on an organised safari you may be limited to baggage size you can take on your safari vehicle - so check first with your operator.

 If you are travelling independently it is advisable that you take a backpack (Rucksack) rather than a suitcase - you may have to walk distances to find accommodation etc. and a backpack will make life a lot easier.

 Top loader backpacks can be a real pain when you want something quickly that has wormed its way to the bottom, fully opening backpacks (with a zip going all round) are much better for accessing the contents of your bag and when fully open can be used as storage, no need to unpack!